hc8756/project2/README.md

-# project2
+# Brick Breaker
-235 project 2
+235 project 2: created a simple web version of a brick breaker game